-ITU-T L.1300, L.1301, L.1302, L.1310, L.1320, L.1321, L.1330, L.1200, L.1201, L.1202, L.1203, 1204, 1205, L.1700 L-series Supplements 1, 6, 7, 8, 9, 10, 11 ,12, 22, 23, 29, 30 and 31.
+– ITU-T L.1300, L.1301, L.1302, L.1303, L.1310, L.1315, L.1316, L.1320, L.1321, L.1330, L.1331, L.1332, L.1340, L.1350, L.1351

+– L-series Supplements 1, 6, 7, 8, 9, 10, 11 ,12, 33 and 36.

 Question

-This Question will also address the use of renewable energy with possible integration of this concept into smart grids, smart energy and management, new battery solutions and low cost solutions.
 Study items to be considered include, but are not limited to:

-Study areas and related Recommendations dealing with energy efficiency and environmental impact;
+– Study areas and related Recommendations dealing with energy consumption and environmental efficiency;

+– Develop Metrics/KPIs related to the material, water and energy efficiency of ICT networks and digital technologies;

-Metrics/KPIs, related measurement methods and reference values to be developed for the ICT sector, power/cooling systems, renewable energy use, interconnection in smart grids, and etc.;
+– Metrics/KPIs, related measurement methods and reference values to be developed, power/cooling systems, renewable energy use and interconnection in smart grids, etc.;

-Best practices for energy consumption/efficiency for the ICT sector (e.g., telecommunication networks, data centre infrastructures, radio sites, spread ICT (e.g., IoT, 5G/IMT-2020) utilization including rural network systems);
+– Technical specifications and best practices for energy consumption/efficiency of digital and frontier technologies and related components (e.g., the next generation telecommunication networks, data centre infrastructures, radio sites, etc);

-Most efficient architectures and solutions related to the use of ICT in the rural network system with a focus on developing countries;

-Most efficient and resilient solutions related to ICT sector infrastructures and facilities, including ICT equipment, power systems, cooling systems and management systems;

-Specifications of configuration and installation of power feeding systems in DC or hybrid AC and DC, including cable distribution methods, basic concepts (or architectures) of the power supply network;

-Improve and complement safety criteria and requirements for service personnel and equipment;

-Energy efficiency control and monitoring solutions for ICT networks;
+Energy efficiency control and monitoring solutions for ICT networks and digital technologies;

-Define energy efficiency metrics, measurements and solutions for NFV/SDN;
+– Define energy efficiency metrics, measurements and solutions for digital technologies;

-Define efficient architectures and facility solutions for spread ICT (e.g., IoT, 5G/IMT-2020) network implementation taking into consideration the efficient use of energy and resources;
+– Define efficient architectures and facility solutions for digital technologies (e.g., AI, IoT, 5G/IMT-2020) network implementation taking into consideration the efficient use of energy and resources;

-Identify sustainable, clean and smart energy technologies and solutions for ICT (including 5G/IMT-2020, Big Data, Artificial Intelligence, Blockchain, etc.,) and other industries.
+– Identify environmentally efficient technologies and solutions for ICT and digital technologies (including 5G/IMT-2020, big data, artificial intelligence, blockchain, etc.,) and other industries;

+– Evaluate the environmental performance and study the requirements for energy efficiency of 5G networks;

+– Study and promote the integration and reuse of existing network elements (even if they are of a previous generation) in order to be compatible with the latest digital technologies.

 Tasks